BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 #### **dashOffset**

 Offset of the dashes along the line.
 0 to 1.
+Normalized value.

 #### **visibility**

 Sets the line length visibility.
+Normalized value.
 0 - 0% of the line will be visible.
 1 - 100% of the line will be visible.